-Increasingly, sophisticated light engines with an array of solid-state technologies are being used in fluorescence microscopy.
-The design of these light sources overcomes significant limitations of mercury and metal halide arc lamps, enabling impressive performance far surpassing that of those earlier illumination options.
-Solid-state light engines provide high signal-to-noise ratios (SNRs) and resolution, low detection limits, and enhanced sensitivity and stability for fluorescence microscopy applications—as well as high-quality data, longevity, and cost savings.
+Increasingly, sophisticated Light Engines with an array of solid-state technologies are being used in fluorescence microscopy.
+The design of these microscope light sources overcomes significant limitations of mercury and metal halide arc lamps, enabling impressive performance far surpassing that of those earlier illumination options.
+Solid-state Light Engines provide high signal-to-noise ratios (SNRs) and resolution, low detection limits, and enhanced sensitivity and stability for fluorescence microscopy applications—as well as high-quality data, longevity, and cost savings.

 The path to truth